Four Seasons

 Enjoy 360-degree views over the city from the Vancouver Lookout at Harbour Centre, opened in a ceremony by Neil Armstrong in 1977.

-One of the city’s tallest buildings puts you 167 metres above the streets below and on a clear day, one can sight the North Shore Mountains and Vancouver Island.
+One of the city’s tallest buildings puts you 553 feet (168 metres) above the streets below and on a clear day, one can sight the North Shore Mountains and Vancouver Island.
 Tickets are valid for same-day return.

 A popular choice is to return for a second sunset viewing.
 The lookout is conveniently located, directly across from Waterfront Station and a few blocks from Gastown.